bodowd/duckdb_rdkit/README.md

 ## Some important information on getting started

-Unfortunately, it's not as easy as `INSTALL` and `LOAD` the extension as other duckdb extensions may be.
+Unfortunately, I haven't been able to find a way to make installing the duckdb_rdkit extension as easy as `INSTALL` and `LOAD` as other duckdb extensions may be.

 Long story short, I suggest building the extension from source,